wise-cube/wise-cube/Design/README.md

 The device has embedded:
    - ***ST-Microelectronics Nucleo board***
-   - Dot matrix LED display
+   - 8x8 Dot matrix LED display
+   - A bettery oack
    - MPU 9250 sensor (Accelerometer + Gyroscope + Magnetometer)
-   - NFC module to communicate with other sensors placed inside the many rooms of the museum.
+   - NFC module.

 When the visitors begin the experience, it is given a **Wise-cube**.